-Uganda and Rwanda offer the best organised and most accessible gorilla treks.
+Uganda and Rwanda offer the best organized and most accessible gorilla treks.
 Both countries offer quality accommodation, exceptional service, and a very similar experience.
-However, as gorilla trekking permits in Uganda cost $700 per person in contrast to $1,500 per person in Rwanda, Uganda is many travellers’ preferred option for gorilla trekking on a budget.
+However, as gorilla trekking permits in Uganda cost $700 per person in contrast to $1,500 per person in Rwanda, Uganda is many travelers’ preferred option for gorilla trekking on a budget.

 Gorilla Trekking Safaris in Uganda

 Africa offers so many wonderful safari experiences to visitors.
 One of the most unique and captivating is a trek to see the mountain gorillas.